 If we decide to work together, we agree time, duration and area of focus.

 Sessions are usually weekly.
 A session lasts 50 minutes.
 Please arrive on time as I cannot extend the session time.

 Following the assessment, we agree a number of sessions we set out for.
 This may be short-term (6 to 12 sessions), mid-term (16-24 sessions) or longer-term (6 -12 months), depending on your needs and goals.

 We will regularly review our work to check how things are going.
 We may decide together to end after the agreed number of sessoins or to extend for more sessions.

 For booking or cancelling appiontments you will be able to contact me by email or phone.

-During a course of therapy, I offer no further contact between sessions.
-However, should there be a specific necessity, then you can of course leave a message.
+I offer no further contact between sessions.
+However, should there be a specific necessity, then you can of course contact me.
 I respond as soon as I can and I charge phone contacts at session rate.